 Dr Philip Crowe is a practitioner, researcher, educator and entrepreneur in architecture, urbanism and citizen engagement, always seeking to make a tangible and positive impact in addressing critical and systemic challenges.
 Philip has a masters’ degree in applied carbon management and a PhD that explored Patrick Geddes’ work in Dublin between 1911 and 1914 as a precedent for the application of urban resilience thinking to the city.
-Philip is a member of both the UCD Earth Institute Executive and the Collaborative Working Group for Housing and Sustainable Living (coordinated by the Housing Agency).
+Philip is a Lecturer and Assistant Professor in Climate Responsive Design in UCD.

 Dr Aoife Corcoran

 Dr Aoife Corcoran is a geographer who is fascinated by the potential for geospatial technology to engage citizens with their place and local issues.
 This interest has evolved through a masters’ in Coastal Zone Management and GIS and a PhD that explored the role of geospatial information and communications technology in the context of urban resilience and sustainability.
-Aoife is currently the Empty Homes Coordinator with the Peter McVerry Trust, identifying vacant properties and finding ways to bring them back into use.
+Aoife currently works at The Housing Agency in the area of sustainability and sustainable communities.

 Dr Alan Mee

 Dr Alan Mee is an experienced practitioner, researcher, critic and educator in all fields related to architecture and urbanism.
 Alan is a Fellow of the RIAI and has a PhD that explored, evaluated and visualised spatial complexity of urban sites for description, prescription and design.

 Alan splits his time between teaching and research in urban design in UCD and working on the EU +CityxChange project with Space Engagers.